 Going further – How to implement the Privacy By Design principle?

 Privacy By Design is built around 7 principles:

 Take preventive measures proactively to avoid personal data breaches: anticipate and prevent privacy breaches before they occur.

-Provide default privacy protection, i.e. automated and implicit privacy protection.
-This protection must be assumed and automatic: the data subject should not need to request it or implement it themselves.
+Provide default privacy protection, i.e., automated and implicit privacy protection.
+This protection must be assumed and automatic: the data subject should not need to request or implement it themselves

 Ensure protection throughout the personal data retention period: all necessary measures must be implemented to ensure protection throughout the retention period, and data destruction at the end of said period

-Ensure integrated protection of privacy: privacy protection must be ensured while simultaneously taking into consideration the legitimate interests and objectives of the organization.
+Ensure integrated protection of privacy: privacy protection must be ensured while simultaneously considering the organization’s legitimate interests and objectives

-Respect user privacy: the interests of data subjects are the priority and organizations must take them into account during project design, in accordance with privacy regulations.
+Respect user privacy: the interests of data subjects are the priority, and organizations must consider them during project design following privacy regulations

 Find out how Data Legal Drive can help you achieve Privacy by Design